karankoder/crypto-payment-backend/README.md

 This repository contains the backend service for a non-custodial crypto payment system, built as part of a technical exercise.
 The service provides secure, production-ready endpoints for wallet creation, balance retrieval, and P2P transfer simulation on the Polygon Amoy testnet.

+It also includes a bonus AI feature that integrates with the **Google Gemini API** to provide an analysis of a wallet's transaction history.

 ## Objective

 The goal is to build a simple backend service that interacts with the blockchain and provides secure endpoints for: